How long does it take to buy a house?

 How long does It take to buy a house?
 The real answer involves more than the actual time required to make an offer and wait for closing.
 And—as it turns out—a lengthy process actually benefits buyers and sellers.

 If you've got a wallet full of cash and a seller in a hurry, you'd probably be able to close in a matter of days.
-But that's not how it works for most of us.Click to see today's rates (Sep 19th, 2017)
+But that's not how it works for most of us.Verify your new rate (Nov 20th, 2017)

 When we think about home buying, there are usually notions of neighborhood drives and visits to open houses.
 Actually, the process starts long before, for most purchasers, because there is the very practical need to come up with down payment money.

 According to the National Association of Realtors (NAR), the time it takes to save for a down payment varies significantly:

 - Six months or less: 40 percent of all pre-owned home purchasers.